Updated June 2026

 These fabrics wick sweat away.
 They keep you drier.
 This reduces friction and salt crystal buildup.

-For winter running gear for minus 10 degrees, layering with wicking fabrics is absolutely essential.
+For winter running gear for minus 10 degrees, layering with wicking fabrics is absolutely necessary.

-These are essential for inner thigh chafe.
+These are key for inner thigh chafe.
 They prevent skin-on-skin rubbing.
 The fabric creates a barrier.

 I wear compression shorts under my looser running shorts for anything over 5 miles (8 km).
-It’s a lifesaver.
+It makes a massive difference.
 No balm needed sometimes!

 They also help with muscle support.
 A win-win.